1912 Auckland Rugby League season: Round 9

+Newton's win over Ponsonby effectively decided the title in their favour.
+Ponsonby had a weakened side with William Cossey, Sid Riley, and Charles Webb all unavailable but filled their places with Jack Stanaway and George Bater, a Ponsonby rugby player.
+Newton were without William Tobin but George Gillett was available and led the side to victory.

 Round 10

+Newton were one point ahead of Ponsonby in the championship and needed a win to secure the title.
+Manukau scored first and Newton only had a 5-3 lead at halftime but in the second half they totally dominated, putting on 29 points to 0 for a 34-3 win.
+It gave them their maiden championship.
+Eden upset City 25-5 though City fielded a weak team and lost two players to injury during the match.

 Top scorers

 There were multiple instances of points being unattributed.
 As such the following try scoring and point scoring lists are incomplete.
-Games and/or teams with unattributed points are as follows: North Shore try and penalty v Manukau (R3), North Shore 33 points v Eden (R4), Manukau try v North Shore (R3), Newton try v Manukau (R5), Newton 2 tries v Manukau (R10), Eden 25 points v City (R10), City 5 points v Eden (R10).
-This amounts to 84 points unattributed out of 773 points scored in total.
+Games and/or teams with unattributed points are as follows: North Shore try and penalty v Manukau (R3), North Shore 33 points v Eden (R4), Newton 1 try v Manukau (R10), Eden 25 points v City (R10), City 5 points v Eden (R10).
+This amounts to 82 points unattributed out of 773 points scored in total.
+With the New Zealand team touring Australia several players only played a handful of matches before departing which limited their scoring opportunities to 4 games.

 Lower grades and exhibition matches

 Second Grade

 The Points table at the end of the first round (which was published) and additional known results.
 Only 19 scores were reported therefore the points for and against are only tallies from those matches.
 The table also included the championship final which saw Ponsonby defeat Otahuhu 15-9.